alttch/psrt/README.md

 or local-host solution with even lower latencies, higher speeds, more features, but zero security, try [ELBUS](https://github.com/alttch/elbus/).

-Topic subscriptions in PubSubRT are processed with B-tree algorithms, which allows the server to handle hundred thousands subscriptions without any speed loss.
+Topic subscriptions in PSRT are processed with B-tree algorithms, which allows the server to handle hundred thousands subscriptions without any speed loss.

 ## Why not MQTT?